greenriver/boston-cas/README.md

 * A running Ruby 2.3+ environment with bundler 1.11+ installed.
 * A local install of postgresql 9.4+ allowing your user to create new databases.

-Once these are in-place `bin/setup` should:
+Once these are in place, `bin/setup` should:

 * Install all ruby dependancies.
 * Create initial copies of configuration files.
 * Create an initial database and seed it with reference data and a randomly generated admin user.
 * Add some example data that in production would come from your HMIS integration.

 If all goes well you should then be able to run `bin/rails server` and open the CAS in your system at http://localhost:3000 using the email/password created during `bin/setup`.
-If not, read `bin/setup` to figure out what when wrong and fix it.
+If not, read `bin/setup` to figure out what went wrong and fix it.

 Hack on your version as you see fit and if you have questions or want to contibute open an issue on github.

-# Developer notes
+# Developer Notes

-We use the following common rails gem's and conventions:
+We use the following common rails gems and conventions:

 * `haml` for view templating
 * `bootstrap` for base styles and layout